Collars

 Can You Use A Shock Collar On A Puppy?

-You may be tempted to turn to an e-collar right away to curb your puppy’s negative behaviors.
-But as we said above, it’s wise to hold off using a shock collar until your pup has at least nailed down basic obedience commands.
+You may be tempted to turn to an e-collar immediately to curb your puppy’s negative behaviors.
+But it’s wise to hold off using a shock collar until your pup has nailed down basic obedience commands.
 Puppies have short attention spans and need time to mature enough to understand instructions.
+According to PetSpy and other e-collar experts, dogs under six months old should not use e-collars.
+Why?
+Puppies under six months may not have the ability to understand training or the various types of stimulation from an e-collar.

-Shock Collar Alternatives
+3 Shock Collar Alternatives

-Positive Reinforcement Training
+1. Positive Reinforcement Training

 A small study found that dogs respond better to positive reinforcement training rather than aversive training.
 Positive reinforcement training is reward-based and involves giving your dog praise, a toy, or a treat for exhibiting good behavior.
 Many professional dog trainers, including the best online dog training courses, use this training method.

-Use A Clicker Or Whistle
+2. Use A Clicker Or Whistle

 Instead of using a training collar, you can use a clicker or whistle to promote good behavior.
 Some professional dog trainers use these methods to enhance positive reinforcement training.
 Add a verbal cue after using the whistle or clicker to train your pup, and then, once he gets the hang of it, you may not need to use the clicker or whistle anymore, just your verbal cues.

-Citronella Collars
+3. Citronella Collars

-Dog Training Tips
+Other Dog Training Tips

 Training your dog takes time and patience.
 See our dog training advice to learn how to turn a disobedient dog into an obedient one.
-To train your dog yourself, you can sign up for an online dog training course.
-Or see our tips on finding the right dog trainer if you’d rather have a professional work with you and your dog.
+You can sign up for an online dog training course or see our tips on finding the right dog trainer if you’d rather have a professional work with you and your dog.
+No matter what training method or training collar you choose, the intended purpose is to help your dog.

 The information provided through this website should not be used to diagnose or treat a health problem or disease; it is not intended to offer any legal opinion or advice or a substitute for professional safety advice or professional care.
 Please consult your health care provider, attorney, or product manual for professional advice.
 Products and services reviewed are provided by third parties; we are not responsible in any way for them, nor do we guarantee their functionality, utility, safety, or reliability.
 Our content is for educational purposes only.